-Step 1: Create a new Category for the slider
+Step 1: Create a new post Category for the slider to use:

-Start out by going to Posts -> Categories in the WordPress Dashboard and create a new category called Slider (or any name you want to use) that you will tag the slider posts into.
-Further down we also show you how to exclude this category from the Blog list.
+Start out by going to Posts -> Categories in the WordPress Dashboard and create a new category called Slider.
+You can use any other name you like, the important element here is the category ID which we display in the left column.

-Step 2: Add Category ID to slider settings
+Step 2: Add the Category ID to your slider settings in the Customizer:

-If you go to Customize -> Theme Settings -> Home Page Slider you will see a setting called Slider Categories… This is where you will enter the ID of the new category you added for your slider posts.
+If you go to Customize -> Theme Settings -> Home Page Slider you will see a setting called Slider Categories… This is where you will enter the category ID of the new category that you created in the step before.

 The next step is to go to Posts -> Add New in your WordPress Dashboard and create a new post for the slider you’ve just set up.

-For the new slide you need to add:
+For the new slide you need to add the following: